 For normal births, they encourage moms to do ‘Kangaroo Care’ – that is, place the babies on their chest or belly as soon as they are born, and to breastfeed them as soon as possible.
 Even aftere a C-section, was able to breastfeed my son in less than an hour after he was born and have him in my bed overnight.
 Although they are very supportive of foreigners, Japanese is required as neither the doctors or the midwives are fluent in English, and all the documents and booklets that they often give out are only in Japanese. (recommended by M. Fordyce)

 Masaoka Baby Clinic: Address: 〒730-0852 Hiroshima city, Naka-ku, 4-6 Nekoya-cho Tel:082-291-3366

 Located between Dobashi tram stop and the river (peace park) is the Masaoka baby hospital and ladies clinic.
 Once you walk in, it looks more like a hotel than a hospital with beautifully ornate decorations and furnishings.
 Doctor Masaoka also speaks English well and has a wonderful bedside manner.
 We have had many friends who have enjoyed their experience at Masaoka over the years.

-The only problem with having your baby at one of these private clinics (instead of one of the general hospitals) is in the event of a complication with you or the baby, only one of you will be moved to a general hospital and be forced to stay apart until treatment is completed.
+The only problem with having your baby at one of these private clinics (instead of one of the general hospitals) is in the event of a complication with you or the baby, only one of you will be moved to a general hospital and be forced to stay apart until treatment is completed and they also provide a free eight month sleep schedule training.
 If you are having a complicated pregnancy in any way, you may want to choose one of the better general hospitals: Tsuchiya or University Hospital (listed in General hospitals) which have high quality of delivery services as well as NICU special care facilities for newborns on the same floor as the post-delivery recovery rooms for new mothers.